stIncMale/stincmale.github.io/_posts/2013-12-31-identification-vs-authentication-vs-authorization.markdown

 Consider the following example.
 A man ([subject]) tells me that his name is "Doug Lea" (claimed [identity]), and I can [identify] that this name belongs to a [professor of computer science specialized in concurrent programming, whose name is Doug Lea](http://gee.cs.oswego.edu/).
 At this point, I cannot be sure the man who claims that he is Doug Lea is actually a man that is [identified] by me as professor Doug Lea.
-In order to be sure, I would need to, for example, look at his face ([credentials]) and compare it with the mental image I have
-&mdash; if they match, then I successfully [authenticated] the [subject].
+In order to be sure, I would need to, for example, look at his face ([credentials]) and compare it with the mental image I have&mdash;if they match, then I successfully [authenticated] the [subject].
 If we were to communicate over the Internet without the ability to transmit images, then in order to prove the [identity]<!-- -->[^3] he could have done something that only the Doug Lea I have knowledge about could do, e.g., add the random text I sent him to the [Doug Lea's home page](http://gee.cs.oswego.edu/).